The Aquanettas: After the band

-Claudine played bass with instrumental band The Vice Royals featuring Pete "The Other White Meat" Linzell, Jay Sherman Godfrey's "The Lazy Jaycees," and Nancy Sexton and the Sugar Monkeys.
+Troise played bass with instrumental band The Vice Royals featuring Pete "The Other White Meat" Linzell, Jay Sherman Godfrey's The Lazy Jaycees, and with Nancy Sexton and the Sugar Monkeys.

-Jill played with Mean Reds, with Vinny DeNunzio on drums, Kris Yiengst bass, and Elizabeth Presley on vocals.
-The Mike Hunt Band (Stones tribute band) was next, and is actually still going strong.
-Jill is Keith and Tammy Faye Starlight is Mick.
-Tammy and Jill are currently forming an original band called "Little T & J."
+Richmond played with Mean Reds, with Vinny DeNunzio on drums, Kris Yiengst on bass, and Elizabeth Presley on vocals.
+The Mike Hunt Band (a Rolling Stones tribute band) was next, and is still active.
+Richmond is Keith Richards and Tammy Faye Starlight is Mick Jager.
+Starlight and Richmond are currently forming an original band called Little T & J.

-Debby was signed to Womanly Hips, Joan Osborne's Label and recorded "Wrongs of Passage", her 1998 major-label release.
+Schwartz was signed to Womanly Hips, Joan Osborne's Label and recorded "Wrongs of Passage", her 1998 major-label release.
 Currently, she sings and plays bass with P.G.
 Six band and sang on their 2006 Drag City release "Slightly Sorry".
-Debby has been a singer with Loser's Lounge since 1993.
+Schwartz has been a singer with Loser's Lounge since 1993.
 She is currently recording an album in NYC.

-Stephanie joined Adam Roth's Psychic Penguin, a pop powerhouse band that featured strong melodies and wicked four-part harmonies.
-The members of Penguin liked to trade off instruments on stage, and Stephanie sang, played drums on a few songs, and played a lot of percussion in the band.
+Seymour joined Adam Roth's Psychic Penguin, a pop powerhouse band that featured strong melodies and four-part harmonies.
+The members of Penguin liked to trade off instruments on stage, and Seymour sang, played drums on a few songs, and played percussion in the band.
 After Penguin, she formed her own band and became lead singer and songwriter for Birdy.
 The band released two CDs ("Supernominal Paraphernalia" and "Quarantine") on the independent, collective, cooperative label Cropduster Records.
 She currently sings in The New Ugly, formed with her husband and former Winter Hours guitar player Bob Perry, and she occasionally sings in Loser's Lounge in NYC.